efeslab/lapidary/README.md

 python3 -m lapidary --config-help
 ```

-2. A basic configuration (all you need to run basic):
+2. A basic configuration (all you need to run basic simulations):

+`./lapidary.yaml`:
 ```yaml
 gem5_path: path/to/gem5/relative/to/config/file/location
 ```